sachinchoubey1994/AI_Project---Red_Ball_Kick_by_NAO_a_Humanoid_Robot/README.md

   e) Eclipse: For configuring Eclipse to use python we need to download eclipse-committers-neon-R-win32-x86_64.
 For configuring it we followed the instructions on https://www.ics.uci.edu/~pattis/common/handouts/pythoneclipsejava/eclipsepython%20neon.html

+#### B) Libraries
- B) All requied python libraries can be installed using Command Prompt using the command without inverted commas "PYTHON_PATH\Scripts\pip.exe install opencv-python".
+All requied python libraries can be installed using Command Prompt using the command without inverted commas "PYTHON_PATH\Scripts\pip.exe install opencv-python".
 (Where PYTHON_PATH is the  path to the Python installation directory, for example C:\Python27 ).
 Numpy comes along with opencv and repeat the same procedure for pillow.

 ### 2) For Ubuntu 16.04